Thank you for submitting the form. Your reference number is

 Turn off all electrical appliances and unplug them at the switch to safeguard your home and contents against a power surge, particularly if the power outage is caused by a storm.

-You may wish to keep a light or alarm clock on or stay close to a fixture in your home like an oven clock, so that you’re aware of when power returns to your property.
+You may wish to keep a light or alarm clock switched on or stay close to a fixture in your home like an oven clock, so that you’re aware of when power returns to your property.

 Avoid opening your fridge and freezer